Foucault’s Radical Historicism: Limits, Tensions, and the Specter of the Transcendental

 Victims of sexual humiliation and abuse likewise receive the exhaustion of the rage of the world in their bodies.
 Living day by day with the stigma and scars of their crisis, they suffer with the crucified one who truly knows their pain in a direct, visceral, and experiential way.

-Workflows: Research Practices & Digital Infrastructure
+Workflows, Revisited: Research Practices and Digital Infrastructure

 Exteriorizing Subjectivity: Snapchat & Pharmacopornographic Biocapitalism